stefanvictora/hue-scheduler/README.md

 If lights are turned on midway through a scheduled change, Hue Scheduler calculates the appropriate mid-transition state to continue the transition seamlessly.
 Additionally, any manual changes to your lights will temporarily suspend the schedule until they are turned off and on again.

 > [!TIP]
-> For more detailed information, including handling special cases and advanced properties, visit the [light configuration documentation](docs/light_configuration.md).
+> For more detailed information, including handling special cases and advanced properties, visit the [full light configuration documentation](docs/light_configuration.md).

 ## Prerequisites